My Germany Trip

 The first day, I went on a morning run around the perimeter of Margaret Island on the Danube.
 It was a nice run, but it wasn’t worth tiring myself out while travelling.
 I spent my second day hiking between the hills of Buda and enjoying the views.

 I love the old and casual (as opposed to grand) feel of the city.
 The museums were rich and just as patriotic as I had expected of Hungary.
-However, Magyar/Hungarian was completely foreign to me.
-I recognized no cognates as I would have found in Germanic and Romance languages, and the spoken sounds were unrecognizable to me (unlike Slavic sounds).
-Hungary felt completely foreign.
+And the Magyar language was completely foreign and different from anything else.

 Hamburg - 1 day, 1 night